MarketSquare/compact_testprogram_distribution/README.md

 The only dependency is a python interpreter with a minimum version number, and the limitation that only zipapp compatible dependencies can be used.

-For python versions 3.10 and 3.11 it is recommended to disable zipimport.zipimporter.invalidate_caches as it has a large performance impact.
-Disabling it, loses the feature to modify the zipapp during runtime...
+Python versions 3.10 and 3.11 are not recommended as a performance issue with zipimport.zipimporter.invalidate_caches causes a large performance impact.
+Python 3.12 and 3.13 do not have this problem.

 ### Using pdm with pdm-packer